THE PLAN IS MADE

-A Neighbourhood Plan is a development plan for a town or parish introduced under the 2011 Localism Act.
-It gives the opportunity for communities to shape the development of their area.
-The policies in the Plan do not change the Cornwall Local Plan but they reflect residents’ views about the character of the parish, where any development should go and what it will look like.
-When adopted, the Plan will have the same status as the Cornwall Local Plan.
+A Neighbourhood Development Plan is a development plan for a town or parish introduced under the 2011 Localism Act and gives the opportunity for communities to shape the development of their area.
+Policies produced cannot block development that is already part of the Local Plan .
+What they can do is shape where that development will go and what it will look like.
+They can offer additional protection for the things we value.